Young Authors Fiction Festival (YAFF)

 If your story does not meet the submission guidelines the YAFF team will send an email to ask for corrections to your story, if there is enough time before the deadline.
 Please ensure your story meets all the submission guidelines before you submit online.
 If you have any questions about your submission please contact email@example.com

 Not at all.
 All stories are judged independently of entry information except for the title of the story and the age / grade of the author.

 Why we ask for consent:

 YAFF culminates in a Celebration Event at the American Library in Paris in mid June.
-Details of the 2020 YAFF Celebration Event will be announced in March 2020.
-At the YAFF Celebration Event we honor all participating authors and burgeoning storytellers as well as announce the finalists.
+The YAFF 2020 Celebration Event will be held at the Library on Friday 12 June 2020.
+At the Celebration Event we honor all participating authors and burgeoning storytellers as well as announce the winners from 1st -5th place in each grade.
 Finalists will be notified prior to the event, but all young authors are encouraged to attend this celebration of writing.